reyno255/ETL_Project/README.md

 #### Load: The final database, tables/collections, and why this was chosen.<br>
 ##### 3. Database: Relational or Non-Relational<br>

-We decided to load our tables into our SQL Database.
-The rationale for using a relational database is that our CSVs are relational to each other.
+We decided to load our tables into an SQL Database.
+The rationale for using a relational database is that our two datasets were very complete and appeared to have a strong relationship with eachother.
 We could compare our CSVs to find information between Superbowls and Superbowl Ads in a quick and efficient way.<br>

 ### Results<br>
 ##### 4. Load to Database<br>